-Gerbera Daisies, also known as Transvaal Daisies, were originally brought over from South Africa.
-Scottish naturalist and mineralogist, Robert Jameson first cataloged them in 1884 near Barberton.
+Gerbera Daisies, also known as Transvaal Daisies, were initially brought over from South Africa.
+Scottish naturalist and mineralogist Robert Jameson first cataloged them in 1884 near Barberton.

-As you might expect, the naturally occurring Daisies that Jameson experienced were quite different from the ones that we know and love today.
-However, breeding programs began towards the end of the 19th century that cultivated these perennials to develop different colors and flower forms that look more familiar to us today.
+As you might expect, the naturally occurring Daisies that Jameson experienced were quite different from those we know and love today.
+However, breeding programs began towards the end of the 19th century that cultivated these perennials to develop different colors and flower forms that look more familiar today.

 Through the years, they’ve only increased in popularity.
-In fact, they’re one of the most popular flowers in the entire world!
-They rank fifth behind several other common favorites, namely Roses, Carnations, Chrysanthemums, and Tulips.
+They’re one of the most popular flowers in the entire world!
+They rank fifth behind several common favorites, namely Roses, Carnations, Chrysanthemums, and Tulips.

 This is an easy question, fortunately.

 Over the years, Gerbera Daisies have developed a slight reputation as being very difficult to keep alive.
 This is because they were finely tuned to survive in South Africa, not the United States.
-Someone would pick up a pretty little plant at the grocery store and try their best to keep it alive, without success.
+Someone would pick up a pretty little plant at the grocery store and try their best to keep it alive without success.
 However, we here at PlantsbyMail.com specifically do not carry the classic Gerbera jamesonii varieties for this very reason.
 We carry hybrid varieties, primarily from the Garden Jewels series from the Southern Living Plant Collection.
-These are far hardier than traditional breeds and they have some of the most stunning blooms you could ever imagine.
-Chances are, they’ll exceed your expectations and prove perennial for gardeners in USDA Zones 7-10.
+These are far hardier than traditional breeds, and they have some of the most stunning blooms you could ever imagine.
+They’ll exceed your expectations and prove perennial for gardeners in USDA Zones 7-10.